 An interest rate is applied to your policy.
-This estimates the amount that you repay each month on your repayment mortgage, and the amount you're covered for will therefore decrease accordingly.
+This estimates the amount that you repay each month on your business loan or commercial mortgage, and the amount you're covered for will therefore decrease accordingly.
 The interest rate we apply will be shown on your Policy Schedule, which we'll send to you when your policy starts.

-If the interest rate we apply is less than the interest rate that is actually applied to your repayment mortgage, or your mortgage changes, the amount we pay out may not be enough to repay your mortgage in full.
+If the interest rate we apply is less than the interest rate that is actually applied to your business loan or commercial mortgage, or your mortgage changes, the amount we pay out may not be enough to repay your mortgage in full.

-You should check regularly that your amount of cover will be enough to pay off the rest of your repayment mortgage.
-Remember to also check that the interest rate we use in our calculation and apply to your policy is equal to or higher than the interest rate on your mortgage.
+You should check regularly that your amount of cover will be enough to pay off the rest of your business loan or commercial mortgage.
+Remember to also check that the interest rate we use in our calculation and apply to your policy is equal to or higher than the interest rate on your business loan or commercial mortgage.